Daoguang Emperor Min Ning — A Stingy Monarch and The Beginning of Modern Chinese History Under His Reign

 Besides, Daoguang Emperor kept suggesting his officials live frugal lives as well.
 He believed that the luxurious lifestyle would wear out people’s ambitions and courage.

 But for civilians that suffered from natural disasters, Daoguang Emperor was quite generous.
-He for countless times exempted taxes of poverty people, and sent a great deal of money to civilians in need.
-Though, many of the money that he sent to the poor ended up in corrupted officials’ pockets.
+He for countless times exempted taxes of poverty people and sent a great deal of money to civilians in need.
+Though, most of the money that he sent to the poor ended up in corrupted officials’ pockets.

 Other money that he saved had spent on defeating endless rebels.